5eanmcd/Mongo101JS/Indexes and Performance.md

 Indexes of this type allow for Mongo to return documents based on their lat long values.
 The query below for example returns documents near the lat long -130, 391.
 Results are limited to those within 1,000 kms of this point.<br>
 `db.stores.find({ loc:{ $near: { $geometry: { type: "Point", coordinates: [-130, 39]}, $maxDistance:1000000 } } })`

+## Text indexes

+Using an index type of text as below will allow for word search queries to be executed:
+`db.mycollection.ensureIndex({ 'fieldname' : 'text' })`